 According to the Centers for Disease Control and Prevention (CDC), over a third of people who experience a TIA have a major stroke within a year if they have not received any treatment.
 Between 10 and 15 percent of people will have a major stroke within 3 months of a TIA.

 Symptoms of a stroke often appear without warning.

 The main symptoms of stroke are:

-- Confusion - including trouble with speaking and understanding.
+- confusion, including trouble with speaking and understanding

-- Numbness or inability to move parts of the face, arm, or leg - particularly on one side of the body.
+- numbness or inability to move parts of the face, arm, or leg, particularly on one side of the body

-- Trouble walking - including dizziness and lack of co-ordination.
+- trouble walking, including dizziness and lack of co-ordination

-Strokes can lead to long-term problems.
-Depending on how quickly it is diagnosed and treated, the patient can experience temporary or permanent disabilities in the aftermath of a stroke.
+Strokes can lead to long-term health problems.
+Depending on how quickly it is diagnosed and treated, an individual can experience temporary or permanent disabilities in the aftermath of a stroke.